mdolab/DCFoil.jl/README.md

 import julia
 julia.install()
 ```
 in the Python REPL.
-You need to do this everytime you update Julia
+You need to do this everytime you update Julia -->

+`PythonCall` is the package for wrapping the Julia code.
+We opted for this over PyCall because it's what's used in the OpenMDAO examples

 <!-- On MacOS, I have only gotten the Conda.jl method to work which requires these runs
 ```